itsmehecker/zfind-python/Readme.md

     python main.py
     ```

+# Compiling to an Executable
+1. Run the compile script:
+    ```sh
+    ./compile.sh #for linux
+    ./compile.bat #for windows
+    ```

+2. The executable will be created as `zfind` in the project root directory.

 # Platform-Specific Features
 - On macOS and Linux, you can switch between zsh and bash history files using the command palette.
 - On Windows, the history file switching feature is not available.